aptise/peter_sslers/examples/staging/README.md

     echo | openssl s_client -showcerts -servername http-01.a.peter-sslers.testing.opensource.aptise.com -connect http-01.a.peter-sslers.testing.opensource.aptise.com:443 2>/dev/null | openssl x509 -inform pem -noout -text

+This staging example does the following, to show the flexibility of PeterSSLers:

+* Create `ACME Accounts` against multiple CAs
+* Create an `EnrollmentFactory` to streamline onboarding
+  * `dns-01.*` domains will answer the DNS-01 challenge
+  * `http-01.*` domains will answer the HTTP-01 challenge
+  * set the "primary" CA to be a LetsEncrypt account
+  * set the "backup" CA to a BuyPass account
+* Create multiple `RenewalConfigurations` based on the `EnrollmentFactory`
+* Create and fulfill `ACME Orders` with automatic tools

+This will all be done using Staging Servers.
+A streamlined version for Production servers is referenced afterwards.

 This Advanced Tutorial requires the following::